 Health Policy PhD Candidate, Harvard University

 Christine graduated from Harvard College with an AB in History and Science and a Certificate from Harvard’s Mind Brain and Behavior program.
 Following graduation, Christine pursued an MPH in Health Law, Bioethics, and Human Rights at Boston University School of Public Health.
 She won multiple awards for her capstone work focused on legislative approaches to reduce pediatric concussion.
 While at Boston University, Christine pursued research at the Boston University Chronic Traumatic Encephalopathy Center, examining the possible long-term effects of repetitive brain injury.
 In 2012, she was appointed as a Research Instructor in the Department of Neurology at Boston University School of Medicine.
 Christine was a Lab Fellow at Harvard’s Edmond J. Safra Center for Ethics from 2013-2015, a Graduate Student Fellow at the Petrie Flom Center for Health Law Policy Biotechnology and Bioethics 2014-2015, and is currently a National Collegiate Athletic Association Graduate Student Grant Award Recipient and a Graduate Research Assistant in the Division of Sports Medicine at Boston Children’s Hospital.
 She was recognized as a game changer by the Forbes 30 Under 30 (Sports) in 2016.
-Christine will begin her third year of doctoral education at Harvard’s Health Policy Program in Fall 2016.
+Christine will begin her fourth year of doctoral education at Harvard’s Health Policy Program in Fall 2017.

 Alosco ML, Tripodis Y, Jarnagin J, Baugh CM, Martin B, Chaisson CE, Estochen N, Song L, Cantu RC, Jeromin A, Stern RA.
 Repetitive head impact exposure and later-life plasma total tau in former National Football League players.
 Alzheimer's & Dementia: Diagnosis, Assessment & Disease Monitoring.
 7:33-40.
 2017.